 Before connecting to the supply, ensure that the contacts in both the plug and the socket are clean and dry and that the hook-up plug is firmly located and locked into the socket.
-The RCD must be easily accessible at all times for appliances should conform to the appliance manufacturer's specification and should be fitted by them or their authorised agent.
+The RCD must be easily accessible at all times.